MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/New-Mailbox.md

 ### -MailboxPlan
 This parameter is available only in the cloud-based service.

-The MailboxPlan parameter specifies the mailbox plan to applytothe mailbox.
+The MailboxPlan parameter specifies the mailbox plan to apply to the mailbox.
 You can use any value that uniquely identifies the mailbox plan.
 For example:

 - Name